soulripper13/cozylife_local/README.md

 - **100% Local Control:** No cloud connection is required for device operation after setup.
 All commands are sent directly to your devices on your local network.
 - **UI-Based Configuration:** No YAML configuration required.
+- **Auto Discovery:** Can scan the local IPv4 network and show the number of CozyLife devices found during setup.
-- **Single IP Setup:** Devices are added one by one using their static IP address.
+- **Single IP Setup:** Devices can still be added one by one using their static IP address.
+- **Sleeping Sensor Setup:** Battery temperature/humidity sensors can be added by static IP even when asleep; the integration creates cached metadata and updates values when the sensor wakes.
 - **Multi-Gang Switch Support:** Correctly handles multi-button devices (e.g., double rocker switches), creating a separate entity for each switch.
+- **Smart Plug & Outlet Support:** Creates outlet entities and exposes energy, current, power, and voltage sensors when the device reports metering DPIDs.
+- **Sensor Support:** Supports temperature, humidity, battery, and selected binary sensor devices.
-- **Comprehensive Device Logging:** Automatically logs detailed device information (DID, PID, DPIDs, capabilities) to help you understand and troubleshoot your devices.
+- **Device Discovery Logging:** Automatically logs device information (DID, PID, Type Code, and DPIDs) to help you understand and troubleshoot your devices.
+- **Catalog-Based Device Detection:** Uses the bundled CozyLife model catalog plus reported DPIDs to avoid misclassifying motors, sensors, switches, outlets, and lights.
-- **Automatic DPID Detection:** Smart detection of device capabilities including brightness, color, and color temperature.
+- **Automatic DPID Detection:** Smart detection of device capabilities including switch gangs, outlet metering, brightness, color, color temperature, and sensor values.
 - **Developer Mode:** Includes a "Skip validation" option for developers or advanced users who need to set up devices remotely.

 ## Installation